rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 ## Installation

 1. Install Python.
+0. Install Ruby (make).
 0. Install Git.

-   On a Mac:

-   <pre><strong>brew install git
+   On Windows, install Chocolatey.org and in a Run command window, `choco install msysgit`.

+0. If you are running Windows, be in <strong>Git Bash</strong> to run.

+   ### Install test modules

+0. Create and cd to a folder where you will clone a repository containing scripts:

+   <pre><strong>cd ~
+   mkdir git-imerge-test
+   cd git-imerge-test
    </strong></pre>

-   (Instructions for Mac and Linux will be coming).

-   ### Install test modules

-0. Create a folder where you will add two repositories: the git-imerge repo and the git-imerge-test repo.

 0. Clone a repo containing scripts that creates test repos containing sample conflicts: